The J. E. Harmon Manufacturing Company came about as a result of the efforts exerted by John E. Harmon TCA #71-3530, to realize his

 By the Fall of 1978 Harmon was not only into production

-of the Challenger, but also a 4-6-2 Pacific and a 4-6-4 Hudson as well.
-The utilization of individual parts for the 4-6-6-4
+of the Challenger, but also a 4-6-2 Pacific, a 10-wheeler, an Atlantic and a 4-6-4 Hudson as well.

 Challenger, as opposed to a one piece boiler cab, made it possible to build these other locomotive types as variants.
-Harmon
+Thus Harmon

 units of the Challengers and 100 of each of the other locomotives.
 All the engines and tenders came with